Whipperrsnapperr/branches/README.txt

 hello this is a README.txt.
-There is no information now.
+INFORMATION FOR SLAVE AND FOR MASTER.